microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 enum class PSVLinAlgThreadMatrixVectorMultiplyFlag : uint8_t {
   None = 0,
-  // If neither MatrixTransposed or MatrixNonOptimalLayout is set, the matrix is
+  // If neither MatrixTransposed or MatrixNonMulOptimalLayout is set, the matrix
-  // loaded from MulOptimal layout.
+  // is loaded from MulOptimal layout.
   // MatrixTransposed: The matrix is loaded from MulOptimalTranspose layout.
   MatrixTransposed = 1 << 0,
-  // MatrixNonOptimalLayout: The matrix is loaded from a non-optimal layout.
+  // MatrixNonMulOptimalLayout: The matrix is loaded from a non-MulOptimal
-  // Can't be combined with MatrixTransposed flag.
+  // layout.
+Can't be combined with MatrixTransposed flag.
-  MatrixNonOptimalLayout = 1 << 1,
+  MatrixNonMulOptimalLayout = 1 << 1,
 };

 struct PSVLinAlgThreadMatrixVectorMultiply0 {